Irritable Bowel Syndrome (IBS)Skip to the navigation

 - Hormonal changes, such as during the menstrual cycle.

 - An infection in the digestive tract, such as salmonella.

 - Genetics.
 IBS may be more likely to occur in people who have a family history of the disorder.

-You meet the Rome III criteria for IBS if your symptoms began at least 6 months ago, you have had abdominal pain or discomfort at least 3 days each month in the last 3 months, and at least two of the following statements are true:7
+You are more likely to have IBS if you have these symptoms and they have lasted at least 6 months, you have had belly pain at least 3 days each month for at least 3 months, and at least two of the following are true:footnote 1

 - The pain is relieved by having a bowel movement.